How the Facebook affiliate conversion integration works

 Traffic Data Tracking

-Your sales data is tracked by making use of the affiliate networks’ API endpoints.
+Your conversion data is tracked by making use of the affiliate networks’ API endpoints.
 We will fetch the sales data frequently by accessing the networks with your API credentials.

 How to track affiliate sale & lead conversions in Facebook Ads